PlantsGenesBugs/ER_injuries/README.md

 <img src="https://github.com/PlantsGenesBugs/ER_injuries/blob/main/button_random_narrative.png" alt="Snapshot of UI and server code used to generate initial reactive button to generate a random narrative from the subset of injuries caused by the product as selected by the user." width="600">

 ### Adding buttons that increment one narrative forwards or backwards on clicking, and loops around
-Below is a reflection on the code that specifically control the number of buttons in the UI and what they do when the user clicks on them.

-Firstly I changed the UI to have two buttons.
+First, I changed the UI to have two buttons.
 A fluidRow is 12 units wide, so the sum total of the column widths have to be adjusted.
 Pretty straightforward (and identical to what the LLM suggested when I asked).
 <img src="https://github.com/PlantsGenesBugs/ER_injuries/blob/main/button_forw_back.png" alt="Snapshot of UI code used to generate two buttons to move one narrative forwards or backwards when clicked." width="600">

 Then I changed the server function to respond correctly when the previous/next buttons are clicked.